slash212121/NLP/README.md

 There are two main approaches to the Word2Vec representation.
 CBOW(Continuos Bag of Words) and Skip-Gram

-  - CBOW: Uses surrounding words to predict target word
+  - CBOW: Uses surrounding words to predict target word.
+Faster to train, works better for frequent words.
-  - Skip-Gram: Uses target word to predict the surrounding words
+  - Skip-Gram: Uses target word to predict the surrounding words.
+Comparitively more accurate, can be used on smaller dataset.

 The main way Word2Vec optimized is by minimizing the following objective function.